apache/flink/docs/dev/table/connectors/filesystem.zh.md

 **NOTE:** For bulk formats (parquet, orc, avro), the rolling policy in combination with the checkpoint interval(pending files become finished on the next checkpoint) control the size and number of these parts.

-**NOTE:** For row formats (csv, json), you can set the parameter `sink.rolling-policy.file-size` or `sink.rolling-policy.time-interval` in the connector properties and parameter `execution.checkpointing.interval` in flink-conf.yaml together if you don't want to wait a long period before observe the data exists in file system.
+**NOTE:** For row formats (csv, json), you can set the parameter `sink.rolling-policy.file-size` or `sink.rolling-policy.rollover-interval` in the connector properties and parameter `execution.checkpointing.interval` in flink-conf.yaml together if you don't want to wait a long period before observe the data exists in file system.
 For other formats (avro, orc), you can just set parameter `execution.checkpointing.interval` in flink-conf.yaml.

 ### Partition Commit